brain-networks/KSmodel_fMRIdynamics/README.md

 slightly with published figures and statistics as each simulation uses different initial conditions and random seeds.

---'figure_SCFC' re-creates part of Fig 2 from the exact model data used in the paper
+1. 'figure_SCFC' re-creates part of Fig 2 from the exact model data used in the paper

---'figure_SCFC2' re-creates a different part of Fig 2 from the exact model data used in the paper, and computes some summary statistics for SC-FC relationships
+2. 'figure_SCFC2' re-creates a different part of Fig 2 from the exact model data used in the paper, and computes some summary statistics for SC-FC relationships

---'figure_eventclusters' re-creates part of Fig 5 from the exact model data used in the paper
+3. 'figure_eventclusters' re-creates part of Fig 5 from the exact model data used in the paper

 These scripts read in various data files that contain time series, the SC consensus modules, and empirical SC and FC matrices.
 See text of paper for description.